Last Updated on

-As everyone know, the latest edition of the iPhone family, the iPhone 7 was released earlier this month.
-While people are lining up outside Apple stores around the world to get their hands on the newest gimmick, so are the more reasonable people of us traveling the world for the price of a new iPhone.
+As everyone knows, the latest edition of the iPhone family, the iPhone 11 was released earlier this year.
+While people are lining up outside Apple stores around the world to get their hands on the newest gimmick, so are the more reasonable people of us travelling the world for the price of a new iPhone.

-Especially in South East Asia where you can easily live in every country on a daily budget for less than 32Usd (Except Singapore), but it’s also easily doable in Eastern Europe and Cental America.
+Especially in South East Asia where you can easily live in every country on a daily budget for less than 33Usd (Except Singapore), but it’s also easily doable in Eastern Europe and Central America.

-Here are my recommended list of countries you can stay in for a month if you decided to travel instead of buying the newest iPhone 7 Plus.
+Here is my recommended list of countries you can stay in for a month if you decided to travel instead of buying the newest iPhone 11 Plus.